 Despite the city of light's reputation for street fare like crepes, finding high-quality fast food in Paris can be hit-and-miss.
 Especially in areas with a heavy tourist presence, the risk of ending up with a stale, gummy crepe or a sandwich prepared and stored with questionable hygiene practices is definitely present.
-Luckily, Paris also offers some excellent street food options, as long as you know where to go (and what to avoid).
+Luckily, Paris also offers some excellent street food options for the whole family, as long as you know where to go (and what to avoid).

 Sandwiches, Quiches, and Bakery Fare

 Not all sandwiches are created equal in Paris.
 At a high-quality Paris bakery, you can usually procure a delicious sandwich, quiche or savory tart for under 5 Euros and you'll also have a variety of sweet goodies to choose from for dessert.
 You can easily find a Paris bakery on any major street and most sell decent sandwiches and other lunch items.

 As a general rule, avoid buying traditional sandwiches from street vendors who are not genuine bakers.
 You can usually separate the wheat from the chaff by taking a closer look: does the sign say something along the lines of Sandwichs et Boissons (sandwiches and drinks) or Boulangerie (bakery)?
 Are they selling loaves of bread as well as sandwiches and snacks?
 You're more likely to get fresh bread and ingredients and better handling of hygiene-sensitive fillings like mayonnaise and tuna from real bakeries.